marcellobarylli/Recurrent-Parameter-Generation/README.md

 ### Adapt your own dataset
-In this section, we will introduce how to register your own model in this code framework and use RPG to generate its parameters.
+In this section, we will introduce how to register your own model checkpoints in this framework and use RPG to generate its parameters.

 <details>
 <summary>Click here for details</summary>